DeepSketcher: Internalizing Visual Manipulation for Multimodal Reasoning: Conclusion

 \section{Conclusion}

-We present the DeepSketcher suite as a fresh perspective within the broader paradigm of ``thinking with images.''
-At the heart of this suite lies a carefully constructed dataset, where chain-of-thought reasoning is interleaved with code-rendered visual edits—precise, reproducible, and semantically grounded, free from the grounding noise that plagues pixel-level manipulations.
+We present DeepSketcher as a fresh perspective within the broader paradigm of ``thinking with images.''
+At the heart of this suite lies a carefully constructed dataset, where chain-of-thought reasoning is interleaved with code-rendered visual edits—precise, reproducible, and semantically grounded.
 Building upon this foundation, we design a self-contained model that internalizes the entire cycle of reasoning, tool invocation, and image manipulation.
 By removing reliance on external tools and fragile coordinate predictions, the model demonstrates a new pathway toward a resilient multimodal intelligence.
 Together, these contributions point toward a future where machines learn to ``think'' with images in a more integrated way.